dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 * the component that uses Rx 6 needs a reference to some assembly defining the full legacy `System.Reactive` API
 * the application needs a reference to some assembly defining the Rx API but which does _not_ include the UI-framework-specific

-In other words, the application and the Rx-6-using component have requirements that are apparently mutually exclusive.
-It is not impossible to resolve this.
-The proposed solution handles this by making `System.Reactive` 7.0 a backwards-compatibility facade, defining a new main `System.Reactive.Net` component that does not the UI-framework-specific items.
-This provides a partial solution by supplying the application with access to the Rx.NET API through a different assembly than the one used by components depending on legacy versions of Rx.
-However, it requires us to pull some tricks to ensure that the `System.Reactive` v7 facade is available at runtime but not visible to the compiler when the application is built.

-A critical element of this solution is that the existence of an assembly that does not offer the UI-framework-specific items.
-We think that this might be what prevents us from retaining `System.Reactive` as the main Rx.NET NuGet package: it _has_ to provide the full legacy API to maintain backwards compatibility.
-(The only possible way out would be if we could work out how to package with-UI-framework and without-UI-framework versions of `System.Reactive.dll` into a single `System.Reactive` NuGet package.
-Note though that we still need a `-windows` version, because even without UI framework support, we still want the application suspend/resume detection to work.
-So we'd actually want two -windows targets in there!
-If there were some way to package a reference assembly that excluded these types, then perhaps?)
+In other words, the application and the Rx-6-using component have requirements that are apparently mutually exclusive

+As far as we know, there's no workaround that works with `System.Reactive` 6.0.
+However there is a way to meet these seemingly-contradictory requirements in Rx 7.

+NuGet components can define different compile-time and runtime APIs.
+(A NuGet package can provide two sets of DLLs.
+The compiler uses those under `ref`, but at runtime you get the ones in `lib`.)
+There are two ways we might exploit this in Rx 7.

+The simplest approach (described in more detail in [option 6](#option-6-ui-framework-specific-packages-deprecating-the-systemreactive-versions)) is to make `System.Reactive` 7.0 a backwards-compatibility facade, defining a new main `System.Reactive.Net` component that does not the UI-framework-specific items.
+New applications will use this new component, and will be unaffected by the legacy problems associated with `System.Reactive`.
+But we still need to supply `System.Reactive` so that  legacy code built against that will continue to work.
+Its runtime assemblies (those in the `lib` folder) will consist mostly of type forwarders—the entire non-UI-framework-specific API will be provided by the new `System.Reactive.Net`, and code using this API through `System.Reactive` will end up being redirected by type forwarders to `System.Reactive.Net`.
+But UI-framework-specific types will continue to be defined in `System.Reactive`, enabling legacy code to continue to work.
+However, `System.Reactive` v7 would effectively conceal this fact: it would no longer declare a .NET Desktop Framework dependency, and its public API (the one in the `ref` folders) would not contain any of these types.
+They would remain visible to code already compiled, but would appear to have vanished to anyone building against `System.Reactive` v7.
+(We'd define new versions of these types in new NuGet packages to make them available to new code, but now code would have to opt into this by taking an explicit reference on a UI-framework-specific library.)

+There are two downsides to this.
+First, changing the name of the main Rx assembly is likely to cause confusion.
+Second, this creates a situation in which it's possible to have a reference to `System.Reactive` v6 and `System.Reactive.Net` v7.
+At this point you'd have two complete copies of Rx, and any attempt to use it would cause compilation errors due to ambiguous extension methods.
+(It's easily solved by adding a reference to `System.Reactive` v7—its type forwarders would unify everything back to the one implementation in `System.Reactive.Net`.
+But it will be baffling for anyone running into this, and although the fix is simple, it won't be obvious.)

+So[option 7](#option-7-ui-framework-specific-packages-deprecating-and-hiding-the-systemreactive-versions) describes an alternative approach.
+We could make `System.Reactive` v7 provide the full legacy API in its runtime assemblies (specifically the ones in its `lib\net8.0-windows10.0.19041` and `lib\net472` folders), but to omit all of the UI-framework-specific types in its compile-time assemblies (in its `ref` subfolders).
+However, as discussed later, that technique creates some problems of its own, so it's not a slam dunk.

 ### Community input